iilegacyyii/x32-BOF-Notes/README.md

 ```

 ### Finding the Offset
+Ensure that you're using the correct pattern when you're using the offset.
+For example, if you're using msf to check the offset, ensure you used an msf pattern as your input to the binary.

 If using metasploit or pwntools you can enter either the raw hex value stored in EIP or the ASCII equivilent e.g. 0x616d6261 or "amba"

 **Using metasploit**